farhi/matlab-skychart/README.md

 This class computes and plots the sky seen at given location and time.
 About 43000 stars and 13000 deep sky objects are considered, as well as the Sun, the Moon and 7 planets.
-The actual number of rendered objects depends on the zomm level in the sky chart.
+The actual number of rendered objects depends on the zoom level in the sky chart.

 You may zoom the plot using the Zoom tool (in the Toolbar).
 You may as well